himoose/user-docs/docs/projects.md

 3. Go to your WordPress site → **Settings → Hi, Moose**.
 4. Paste the key **exactly** (no spaces or line breaks).
 5. Save and test the connection.
+6. Make sure the domain matches the domain of your production domain where you will use audio player

 If it still fails:
 - Regenerate the key in Hi, Moose.